ivosdc/svelte-generic-crud-table/README.md

 - `name`: the individual table name.
 It's an identifier for the elements.
 - `show_fields`: List of fields to display with its width.
 Type: `{fieldname: 'width'}`.
 If no fields are set all fields will be shown.
 - `editable_fields`: List the 'editable' fields in your object.
 E.g. editing the id makes no sense in most cases, so it is not listed here.
 - `options`: set the options for your table.
-Displays/hides button for `'EDIT', 'DELETE', 'DETAILS'`.
+Displays/hides button for `'CREATE', 'EDIT', 'DELETE', 'DETAILS'`.
 - `table`: The object-array.
 Your data to show.